Zakynthos: Ancient history

 The importance of this alliance for Athens was that it provided them with a source of tar.
 Tar is a more effective protector of ship planking than pitch (which is made from pine trees).
-The Athenian trireme fleet needed protection from rot, decay and the teredo, so this new source of tar was valuable to them.
+The Athenian trireme fleet needed protection from rot, decay, and the teredo, so this new source of tar was valuable to them.
 The tar was dredged up from the bottom of a lake (now known as Lake Keri) using leafy myrtle branches tied to the ends of poles.
 It was then collected in pots and could be carried to the beach and swabbed directly onto ship hulls.
-Alternatively, the tar could be shipped to the Athenian naval yard at Piraeus for storage.
+Alternatively, the tar could be shipped to the Athenian naval yard at Piraeus for storage.In addition to tar and miltos, the Athenians sourced timber for shipbuilding from various regions, as Greece's limited forest resources necessitated the import of quality wood.
+This practice ensured a steady supply of essential materials for constructing and maintaining their naval fleet.

 Philip V of Macedon seized Zakynthos in the early 3rd century BC, when it was a member of the Aetolian League.
-In 211 BC, the Roman praetor Marcus Valerius Laevinus took the city of Zakynthos with the exception of the citadel.
+In 211 BC, the Roman praetor Marcus Valerius Laevinus took the city of Zakynthos except for the citadel.
 It was afterwards restored to Philip V of Macedon.
 The Roman general Marcus Fulvius Nobilior finally conquered Zakynthos in 191 BC for Rome.
 In the Mithridatic War, it was attacked by Archelaus, the general of Mithridates, but he was repulsed.

 Medieval period

 In 459, the island was plundered by the Vandals under Geiseric, who carried off 500 local aristocrats.
 Zakynthos appears to have been spared from the Slavic invasions of the 6th–7th centuries, as no Slavic names are attested on the island.

 During the middle Byzantine period (7th–12th centuries), Zakynthos belonged to the Theme of Cephallenia, and the local bishopric was likewise a suffragan of Cephallenia (and later of the Metropolis of Corinth).
 In 880, the Aghlabids raided Zakynthos, but were defeated by the Byzantine navy under Nasar.
-Plundered by the Pisans in 1099, it was captured by Margaritus of Brindisi in 1185, and thereafter formed part of the County palatine of Cephalonia and Zakynthos.
+Plundered by the Pisans in 1099, it was captured by Margaritus of Brindisi in 1185, and thereafter formed part of the County Palatine of Cephalonia and Zakynthos.
 A Latin bishopric was installed on the island, alongside the Orthodox one.